Traditional camp songs can be a valuable addition to your elementary music classes. See these fun ways to actively engage your students.

 Each of these common camp songs includes an Orff arrangement with 2 rhythmic and 2 melodic accompaniment patterns of varying degrees of difficulty.

 Other activities include movement and fun facts to provide enrichment and help students make connections.
-These activities help to extend the lessons over several class periods without becoming stale.
+These “add-on” activities help to extend the lessons over several class periods without becoming stale.

 Teach Part Singing with Camp Songs